deltachat/deltachat-core-rust/python/README.rst

   chat devs.

-- or the path of a file that contains two lines, each describing via "addr=... mail_pwd=..." a test account login that will be used for the live tests.
+- or the path of a file that contains two lines, each describing via "addr=... mail_pw=..." a test account login that will be used for the live tests.

 With ``DCC_PY_LIVECONFIG`` set pytest invocations will use real